French

 This section of the UNESCO (United Nations Educational Scientific and Cultural Organization) website focuses on conventions for the protection of cultural heritage, including non-UNESCO conventions.
 Full-text treaties and their protocols; drafts; preparatory working documents from committees and diplomatic conferences; and information about state signatories are provided.
 Information is also available about current activities and forthcoming events.
 The site is in English, French and Spanish.
 Links to related websites are provided.

-ARDHIS is a French-based association which was founded in 1998 and campaigns for equal immigration rights for gay, lesbian and transsexual people.
+ARDHIS is a French-based association which was founded in 1998 and campaigns for equal immigration rights for gay, lesbian and trans people.
 Its website provides information on the purpose of the body and its history, plus a small amount of legal information.
 The site is entirely in French.

 The Legislative Observatory